Top 10 NFL Players of the 20s

 The Top Ten

-He was the founding father of what we know now is the National Football League.
-He overcame adversity and being an Native American to become the first great runner in NFL history.
-Hall of Fame great Jimmy Conzelman in 1963 once said "Jim Thorpe could have made any team in any league.
+Jim Thorpe was the founding father of what we now know as the National Football League.
+He overcame adversity and being a Native American to become the first great runner in NFL history.
+Hall of Fame great Jimmy Conzelman once said in 1963, "Jim Thorpe could have made any team in any league.
 What's more, he would have been the best player on that team.
 He would have been the best player in the league.
 There wasn't anything he couldn't do better than anyone else."
 A true NFL pioneer.

 Its Joeysworld

-He was truly an all-around player, playing for both the Duluth Eskimos and The Chicago Cardinals.
-He once played 29 GAMES in 1926, and played in 1,711 of the possible 1,740 yards.
-He played both ways and on Thanksgiving Day in 1929 for the Cardinals he became an NFL legend for all times when scored 40 points, no other team mate scored a point in a historic 40-6 win over the mighty Chicago Bears.
-He once played baseball as a pitcher and gave up 2 home runs to Babe Ruth in his 60 home run 1927 season.
+Ernie Nevers was truly an all-around player, playing for both the Duluth Eskimos and the Chicago Cardinals.
+He once played 29 games in 1926 and participated in 1,711 of the possible 1,740 minutes.
+He played both ways, and on Thanksgiving Day in 1929 for the Cardinals, he became an NFL legend by scoring 40 points.
+No other teammate scored a point in the historic 40-6 win over the mighty Chicago Bears.
+Nevers also played baseball as a pitcher and gave up two home runs to Babe Ruth in his 60-home run 1927 season.

 Its Joeysworld

-The NFL was still in its early years, by 1925 it wasn't a sport to fall in love in fact in was college football that was the one fans always fall in love, then in the 1925 NFL season the Bears the Chicago Bears signed Grange after completed his career in college.
-Then he was on a 19-game barnstorming tour to promote the Pro game, and boy did he ever.
-Grange was still the same man that in Illinois made him a college all star.
-But it took its toll on his knee, and by 1934 he retired, but he made a big impact on pro football.
+The NFL was still in its early years, and by 1925, it wasn't a sport people fell in love with.
+College football was the fan favorite.
+Then, during the 1925 NFL season, the Chicago Bears signed Red Grange after he completed his college career.
+He went on a 19-game barnstorming tour to promote the pro game, and he did so successfully.
+Grange was the same player who became a college all-star in Illinois.
+However, it took a toll on his knee, and by 1934, he retired.
+Despite this, he made a significant impact on pro football.

 Its Joeysworld

-Legend has it that Halas played for the New York Yankees in the center field before being replaced by a man named Babe Ruth.
-In truth it wasn't true, but as the founder of the Chicago Bears, he lived to see everything from the time Jim Thorpe first played in the NFL to an outstanding runner named Walter Payton during the first 63 years in the NFL.
-He sadly didn't love enough to see his Bears win Super Bowl XX.
-But he did set up that 1986 win by hiring Mike Ditka as the team's head coach prior to the 1982 NFL Season, a true Papa Bear.
+Legend has it that George Halas played center field for the New York Yankees before being replaced by Babe Ruth.
+While this isn't true, Halas did become the founder of the Chicago Bears.
+He lived to see everything from the time Jim Thorpe first played in the NFL to the era of Walter Payton during his 63 years in the NFL.
+Sadly, he didn't live long enough to see his Bears win Super Bowl XX.
+However, he set up that 1986 win by hiring Mike Ditka as the team's head coach before the 1982 NFL season.
+A true Papa Bear.

 Its Joeysworld

-The first great offensive player in the history of the NFL.
-He played with Football's New York Yankees before he joined the Green Bay Packers in 1929 and transformed the team into a dynasty.
-As a center piece for Curly Lambeau's championship Packers Teams, Michalske became famous for his blazing ability as a combination lineman-linebacker.
-He was a 60-minute man for 11 great seasons as he said "I just didn't get hurt.
+Mike Michalske was the first great offensive player in NFL history.
+He played with football's New York Yankees before joining the Green Bay Packers in 1929, transforming the team into a dynasty.
+As a centerpiece for Curly Lambeau's championship Packers teams, Michalske became famous for his ability as a combination lineman-linebacker.
+He was a 60-minute man for 11 great seasons.
+As he said, "I just didn't get hurt.
 Don't ask me why.
-It got so the guys on the team began kidding me about getting paid by the minute".
+It got so the guys on the team began kidding me about getting paid by the minute."

 Its Joeysworld

-Before he became a legendary base ball manager, Hubbard was a pretty good ball player in the gridiron.
-He did alright as a Giant winning a 1927 NFL title there, But when he joined the Packers in 1929, which is the same year Mike Michalske also joined the team, they turned the packers from just a team into a dynasty.
-He helped the running game and can also play defense very well.
-The result was the NFL's first Dynasty (1929-31).
-His famed coach Curly Lambeau of the packers once said "Cal Hubbard, going either way was the greatest I ever saw".
+Before he became a legendary baseball manager, Cal Hubbard was a pretty good player on the gridiron.
+He did well as a Giant, winning a 1927 NFL title there.
+But when he joined the Packers in 1929, along with Mike Michalske, they turned the Packers from just a team into a dynasty.
+Hubbard helped the running game and played defense very well.
+The result was the NFL's first dynasty (1929-31).
+His famed coach, Curly Lambeau, once said, "Cal Hubbard, going either way, was the greatest I ever saw."

 Its Joeysworld

-Today these players are million dollar super stars, but in the first decade of the National Football League it wasn't the case, he lived through those struggling years and yet he was one of the best players of the 1920s, he'll tell you what was it like to be a player in that decade, "I got a hundred bucks a game from the Bears, which was nice, but the thing I appreciated most about being with them was the clubhouse.
+Today, these players are million-dollar superstars, but in the first decade of the National Football League, that wasn't the case.
+Ed Healey lived through those struggling years and was still one of the best players of the 1920s.
+He described what it was like to be a player in that decade: "I got a hundred bucks a game from the Bears, which was nice, but the thing I appreciated most about being with them was the clubhouse.
 At Rock Island, the clubhouse had no showers and seldom a trainer.
 At Wrigley Field, we had a nice warm place to dress and nice hot showers."

 Its Joeysworld

-Walt was a blue collar man playing for 6 different teams and was honored for his hard work as a member of the NFL 1920s All-Decade Team.
+Walt Kiesling was a blue-collar man who played for six different teams and was honored as a member of the NFL 1920s All-Decade Team.
 He had surprising speed that allowed him to clear defenders as one of the NFL's first pulling guards.
-He had his greatest game when as an offensive line man helped make big blocks to allow Ernie Nevers to make football history by scoring 40 points in a 1929 game.
-Dick McCann once said "Walt didn't just watch pro football grow from the rocky sandlots, he shoved it along the way.
+Kiesling had his greatest game when, as an offensive lineman, he made big blocks to allow Ernie Nevers to make football history by scoring 40 points in a 1929 game.
+Dick McCann once said, "Walt didn't just watch pro football grow from the rocky sandlots, he shoved it along the way.
 He gave almost half a century to the game."

 Its Joeysworld

-He was an offensive tour de force playing with the likes of an another tour de force player named Red Grange and in 1925, he led the Chicago Cardinals to the NFL Championship.
-In 1922, he once beat the Bears twice with his kicking with 5 field goals.
-Bill Whalen, a teammate of Driscoll said "Paddy was the guy who actually started to put pro football in the big league bracket.
-His debut preceded George Halas' by about two years and Paddy was a big gate attraction before Red Grange finished his career at Illinois in 1925."
+Paddy Driscoll was an offensive tour de force, playing alongside Red Grange.
+In 1925, he led the Chicago Cardinals to the NFL Championship.
+In 1922, he once beat the Bears twice with his kicking, scoring five field goals.
+Bill Whalen, a teammate of Driscoll, said, "Paddy was the guy who actually started to put pro football in the big league bracket.
+His debut preceded George Halas' by about two years, and Paddy was a big gate attraction before Red Grange finished his career at Illinois in 1925."

 Its Joeysworld

-He was the man who without him the Green Bay Packers would not exist today.
-As a player he did very well and as runner, passer and pass catcher he excel during a time when the NFL was struggling to become a major player. he scored a combined 35 touchdowns in passing, pass catching and running.
-Today Lambeau Field stands as a monument for his devotion to the packers and where he is also a member of the Packers Hall of Fame.
+Curly Lambeau was the man without whom the Green Bay Packers would not exist today.
+As a player, he did very well, excelling as a runner, passer, and pass catcher during a time when the NFL was struggling to become a major player.
+He scored a combined 35 touchdowns in passing, pass catching, and running.
+Today, Lambeau Field stands as a monument to his devotion to the Packers, and he is also a member of the Packers Hall of Fame.

 Its Joeysworld